Rice pudding (1 piece)

 How to consume Rice Pudding without glucose spikes

-Reduce the portion size of rice pudding to minimize the amount of glucose entering your bloodstream at once.
+Reduce the portion size of the rice pudding to minimize the overall carbohydrate intake.

 Find Glucose response for your favourite foods